UC Berkeley/San Francisco (Master's)

-I now serve as an adjunct professor at the University of Maryland, University College, teaching a course in Intercultural Communication and Leadership for the Graduate School of Management and Technology for a culturally diverse group of students who work during the day and attend night classes for graduate degrees in such areas as management, health administration, and technology.
+I recently served as a part-time adjunct professor at the University of Maryland, University College, teaching a course in Intercultural Communication and Leadership for the Graduate School of Management and Technology for a culturally diverse group of students who work during the day and attend night classes for graduate degrees in such areas as management, health administration, and technology.
 My prior teaching experience includes teaching World History to undergraduates at Montgomery College, and cultural and medical anthropology courses to undergraduates at the University of California, Berkeley.
 Also, I have taught two courses (Culture, Community, and Cuisine, and Culture, Health, and Healing in the U.S.), for the OSHER Institute of Retired Learning at Johns Hopkins University).
 I have written articles for publication in professional public health journals and Federal Government monographs, as well as multiple research and evaluation reports and other publications for such Federal agencies as the National Cancer Institute, the Center for Substance Abuse Prevention, and Center for Substance Abuse Treatment.
-I have mentored a number of young researchers and helped three of them to apply successfully to doctoral programs at different U.S. universities.
+I have mentored a number of young researchers and helped them to apply successfully to doctoral programs at different U.S. universities.
 I have also provided in-depth editing and technical feedback to colleagues and clients seeking to publish articles in peer-reviewed journals or other publications.

 In general, my years of research and evaluation work, along with travel abroad, and anthropological training, have helped me to get along well with all sorts of people from a wide variety of social, cultural, professional and other backgrounds, age groups, and different parts of the world.